DanDens/gistops/README.md

 # gistops
-Automation around gists stored as git repositorty
+Automation around gists git repositories using Python 3.10 and later